Training & Education

-The investment has helped to build essential skills in Aboriginal communities and meet the demand for local, skilled labour in North-Central BC.
+The investment has helped to build essential skills in Indigenous communities and meet the demand for local, skilled labour in North-Central BC.
 Our investment has supported 48 students to upgrade their skills and prepare them for the workforce.
 Learn more.

 - Tribal Resources Investment Corporation (TRICORP)

-This program focuses on essential skills and workforce preparation for Aboriginal students in the Northwest region.
+This program focuses on essential skills and workforce preparation for Indigenous students in the Northwest region.
 Our investment has supported 42 students to upgrade their skills and prepare them for the workforce.
 Learn more.

 - Northwest Community College (NWCC)

 Students have benefited from bursaries in trades programs and industrial safety courses.
-TC Energy’s partnership is also supporting new Class 5 driver training to Aboriginal and local communities.
+TC Energy’s partnership is also supporting new Class 5 driver training to Indigenous and local communities.
 NWCC is based in Terrace, but there are campuses throughout northern B.C., including a mobile classroom supported by TC Energy’s donation.
 Learn more.